New Blood Rising

 New Blood Rising was a professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 It took place on August 13, 2000 from the Pacific Coliseum in Vancouver, British Columbia.
-The name is a reference to the New Blood faction within WCW (which dissolved before the pay-per-view).
+The name is a reference to the New Blood faction within WCW.
 The event replaced WCW's August PPV event Road Wild held from 1996 to 1999 and was held on a Sunday instead of a Saturday.
 Despite never being announced before or during the show, every match on the card was contested under no disqualification rules.

-In 2014, All WCW pay-per-views were made available on the WWE Network.

 Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

+Event

+The match between Buff Bagwell and Chris Kanyon was originally slated to have Bagwell's real-life mother Judy suspended above the ring on a pole.
+However, she was placed on a forklift, as Kanyon claimed there was not a pole big enough to hold her as a joke about her weight.
+During the match, David Arquette made a one-night return to WCW, aligning himself with Kanyon and attacking Bagwell.

+The match between Miss Hancock and Major Gunns ended when Hancock began clutching her stomach, in an implied miscarriage, allowing Gunns to pin her.
+Hancock's storyline boyfriend David Flair came to her aid and she was helped to the back in a worked shoot (an event in professional wrestling which is scripted but designed to appear unscripted).

+The match between Kevin Nash, Goldberg, and Scott Steiner was marked by another worked shoot incident.
+Goldberg did not enter the match until it was partially completed, which the commentators stated was the result of a motorcycle accident.
+After Goldberg arrived, Nash attempted to perform the Jackknife Powerbomb on him, but Goldberg pushed himself off.
+This was treated as a break from the script and an unprofessional act by Goldberg, and Goldberg was involved in a televised argument with Vince Russo, who had been acknowledged on-screen as the company's booker.
+In storyline, Nash and Steiner improvised an ending to the match in which Steiner would take Nash's finishing move; the commentators lauded Steiner for his professionalism.

 Reception

 In 2007, Arnold Furious of 411Mania gave the event a rating of 2.5 [Very Bad], stating, "One good spotfest, nothing else doing.
 Fire Russo *clap clap clapclapclap*.
 It’s now gotten to the point where I can’t watch any more shows Russo has booked.
 So this is my final WCW flashback.
 I was planning on going all the way through but it’s such a waste of my time and energy and it’s so depressing I think I’ll do something else instead.
 Anything else.
 Thanks for the memories WCW…rot in hell."